bradmontgomery/bradmontgomery.github.io/content/blog/welp-i-built-a-static-site-generator/index.md

 ## New Website?

 I've been meaning to shift my personal site to a static site for quite a while.
-I fully indented to use something like [hugo](https://gohugo.io/) or even [Pelican](https://getpelican.com/) which I formerly used to manage the [mempy.org](https://mempy.org) website.
+I fully intended to use something like [hugo](https://gohugo.io/) or even [Pelican](https://getpelican.com/) which I formerly used to manage the [mempy.org](https://mempy.org) website.
 Earlier this year, I archived my [django-blargg](https://github.com/bradmontgomery/django-blargg) repo, and so with a little extra time around the